ru-wang/slam-plus-plus/trunk/data/Readme.txt

 [4] A. Howard and N. Roy, "The robotics data set repository (Radish)," 2003.
 [Online].
 Available: http://radish.sourceforge.net/
 [5] M. Bosse, P. Newman, J. Leonard, and S. Teller, "Simultaneous localization and map building in large-scale cyclic environments using the Atlas framework," Intl.
 J. of Robotics Research, vol. 23, no. 12, pp. 1113-1139, Dec 2004.
 [6] R. Kuemmerle, G. Grisetti, H. Strasdat, K. Konolige, and W. Burgard: "g2o: A General Framework for Graph Optimization", IEEE Intl.
 Conf. on Robotics and Automation (ICRA), 2011
+[7] H. Kim and A. Hilton, "Influence of Colour and Feature Geometry on Multi-modal 3D Point Clouds Data Registration," Proc.
+3DV, 2014.

 ---------------------------------------------------
 - A note on the sphere2500 dataset.